Teaching

 Courses

 We offer an array of courses at all educational levels.
-Among these are in the fall 2025 the following courses:
+Among these are in the spring 2026 the following courses:

-Bachelor Students: HRM and Organizational Behavior (Lecture & Exercise – 6 ECTS)
+Bachelor Students: Business Administration II (Lecture & Exercise – 6 ECTS)

 Human Resource Management (HRM) and Organizational Behavior (OB) concern the study of individuals and groups within an organizational context, and the study of internal processes and practices as they affect individuals and groups.
 The course gradually broadens the level of perspective, starting out with an individual level perspective on, for example, perceptions, personality, attitudes, motivation, and emotions; proceeding to a dyadic and group level perspective on, for example, leadership, and team processes; and culminating in the organizational level perspective on, for example, an organization's climate, culture, and management practice.